kevinlizarazo/stage-cli/README.md

 ## Project structure

 #### Definitions
-- Build Manifest: the apps in `projects.js` that are meant to be built
+- Build Manifest: the apps in `projects.js` that are meant to be built.

 #### `/build`

-This is where the build manifest, cli, and config files are. `projects.js` is the manifest. `stage.js` is the cli. `config.js` simply holds directory values.
+This is where the build manifest, cli, and config files are. `projects.js` is the manifest. `stage.js` is the cli. `config.js` simply holds directory locations.

 #### `/static/apps`